 You want to manage a Supply Chain and you care about the environment?
 Start by asking five fundamental questions about your supply chains and what you expect from it.
-This book, Green Supply Chain – An Action Manifesto, could help you in your choices, your reasoning, and your project thanks to a deep analysis.
+This book, Green Supply Chain – An Action Manifesto, could help you in your choices, your reasoning, and your project thanks to deep analysis.

 “What are the tangible and intangible benefits of moving towards a green supply chain?